hilbix/oath-auth/README.md

 Where do the Tokens come from?

-- `~/.google-authenticator` is the file in question
+- For now, `~/.google-authenticator` is the file in question
 - It has mode `400` (readonly for user, no access for others) which is important
 - Keep this file secret, as in the first line there is the shared secret, which must not become public.
 - The tokens are calculated from this shared secret and the current time